 Many of our China and India interns are still on campus as the duration of their internship extends beyond a three-month period like most internships in the United States.
 VMware India will be participating in the upcoming Grace Hopper Celebration of Women in Computing India and will conclude the 2015 Women Connecting Women Program with a high tea in December.

 It has been inspiring to see the camaraderie among the VWCW mentors and mentees across our global sites.
 We know that many have built relationships that will last beyond their internships at VMware.

-Learn more about the workplace culture at VMware, see pics of our offices, talk to recruiters, and get real time job openings by following us on our social pages:
+Learn more about the workplace culture at VMware, see pictures of our offices, connect with our team, and get real time job openings by following us on our social pages: